 Maternal mortality refers to the death of women directly due to pregnancy or childbirth.
-The overwhelming majority of such deaths occur in developing countries.
-They are mostly preventable with current technology; however, treatments in this area are often complex, requiring more doctors, equipment and medicine, and easier access to facilities both during pregnancy and birth.
+The overwhelming majority of such deaths occur in developing countries and are mostly preventable with today’s technology.
+However, interventions in this area are often complex, as they require increased access to doctors, medical equipment, facilities and drugs, both during pregnancy and birth.

-Around 800 women die from preventable causes related to pregnancy and childbirth each day, and 99% of these deaths occur in the developing world.
-However, more work on this problem can produce results -- beween 1990 and 2010, maternal mortality has dropped by 50% worldwide.
-1
+Globally, around 800 women die from preventable causes related to pregnancy and childbirth each day, and 99% of these deaths occur in the developing world.
+However, extensive efforts can reap results - between 1990 and 2010, maternal mortality dropped by 50% worldwide.

-1. Reduce unwanted and high-risk pregnancies - This can be achieved by education and the provision of contraception.
-Such measures appear cost-effective (possibly in the 10-50 $/DALY range), mainly due to their low cost, and also help reduce prevalence of STDs and HIV.
+- Reduce unwanted and high-risk pregnancies - This can be achieved by education and the provision of contraception.
+Such measures appear cost-effective (possibly in the 10–50 $/DALY range), mainly due to their low cost, and also help to reduce the prevalence of STDs and HIV.
 However, there is limited data available on the cost per DALY of using education and contraception to prevent maternal deaths.
-4

-2. Reduce the number of women who experience complications - Generally this requires better access to care before, during and after pregnancy.
+- Reduce the number of women who experience complications - Generally this requires better access to care before, during and after pregnancy.
 For example, STD/HIV prevention and management, tetanus toxoid immunisation, treatment of existing conditions such as malaria and hookworm, testing urine for bacteria, advice regarding nutrition, iron and folate supplementation, and hygienic conditions for birth.
-The cost-effectiveness of providing such care is estimated by the DCP2 to be $88 per DALY, that is 11.4 DALYs/$1000.
-5
+The cost-effectiveness of providing such care is estimated by the DCP2 to be $88 per DALY; that is 11.4 DALYs/$1000.

-3. Reduce the number of deaths from complications - This means access to emergency obstetric care.
-Examples include provision of caesarean sections for cases of obstructed labour, giving oxytocin to prevent too much blood from being lost from haemorrhaging, and giving antibiotics to treat maternal sepsis.
-The DCP2 estimates the greatest cost of emergency obstetric care to be doctors.
-The cost-effectiveness of provision of such emergency care it gives at $87 per DALY, that is 11.5 DALYs/$1000.
-6
+- Reduce the number of deaths from complications - This entails better access to emergency obstetric care.
+Examples include provision of caesarean sections for cases of obstructed labour, giving oxytocin to prevent excess blood loss from haemorrhaging, and giving antibiotics to treat maternal sepsis.
+The DCP2 estimates that doctors’ services comprise the greatest cost of emergency obstetric care.
+The cost-effectiveness of the provision of maternal emergency care is $87 per DALY; that is 11.5 DALYs/$1000.

-Beyond direct DALYs saved for mothers, pregnancy related deaths leave children without mothers, which affects their health (girls, in particular, are more likely to survive if their mother is alive), and may hinder their education by forcing them to stay and look after the home, or to go out to work.
-This indirectly improves the effectiveness of maternal mortality interventions.
+Beyond the obvious benefit of DALYs saved for mothers, the other benefits of interventions in this area include the fact that reducing pregnancy-related deaths ensures that more children grow up with their mother’s care.
+This improves their health (girls, in particular, are more likely to survive if their mother is alive), and their education (children are less likely to be forced to stay and look after the home, or go out and work).
+These factors indirectly improve the cost-effectiveness of maternal mortality interventions.

-Further, interventions which prevent maternal deaths also reduce disabilities, which is not necessarily fully factored into the statistics or quantifiable in terms of DALYs - for example, the DCP analysis does not do this.
+Furthermore, interventions that reduce maternal deaths also reduce disabilities.
+This is not necessarily accounted for in the statistics or quantifiable in terms of DALYs (e.g. the DCP analysis does not include this).
 Finally, some of the worst consequences of maternal mortality may be social rather than physical: for example, women suffering from obstetric fistula (caused by obstructed labour) are frequently ostracised by their communities.

-The cost-effectiveness of the interventions which prevent maternal deaths is reduced by the large and unpredictable number of potential complications, by the manpower needed to monitor pregnant women to pick up problems early, and by the high levels of training and equipment needed to deal with severe complications.
-Many of the most effective interventions require significantly improved access to clinical health facilities and systems before they can be deployed; as such they are more complicated and fragile interventions than bed nets or deworming.
-Nonetheless such interventions appear reasonably cost-effective and have numerous positive side-effects.
-We would be interested in investigating and charities that reduce maternal mortality using demonstrated cost-effective methods with our current recommendations.
+The cost-effectiveness of interventions aiming to prevent maternal deaths is reduced by the large and unpredictable number of potential complications, by the manpower needed to monitor pregnant women to diagnose problems earlier, and by the high levels of training and equipment needed to deal with severe complications.
+Many of the most effective interventions require significantly improved access to clinical health facilities and systems before they can be deployed; as such they are more complicated and vulnerable to failure compared with other health interventions such as bed nets or deworming.
+Nonetheless, maternal care interventions appear reasonably cost-effective and have numerous positive side-effects.